 You may see results after two treatments, which will generally be around eight weeks.
 Keeping to the treatment schedule is also essential if you want the full results.
 Your hair follicles are all at different stages of growth, which means multiple treatments are required to remove all of them.
-If you stop the procedure after the first or second session, you are likely to see facial hair growth from the follicles that were not treated initially because they weren’t yet visible.
+If you stop the procedure after the first or second session, you will likely see facial hair growth from the follicles that were not treated initially because they weren’t yet visible.

 3. You Cannot Go To The Gym After Permanent Facial Hair Removal

 If you are thinking about heading to the gym after your laser hair removal session, you need to reconsider.
-It is generally recommended that you avoid the gym, saunas, and hot showers for 24 hours after the treatment.
-The reason for this is there is heat from the laser which will interact with the heat from the shower or sauna.
+It is generally recommended that you avoid the gym, saunas, and hot showers 24 hours after the treatment.
+The reason for this is there is heat from the laser, which will interact with the heat from the shower or sauna.

 For 24 hours after the treatment, the heat from the laser will remain in your skin.
 When you go to the gym or another hot area like a sauna, you will create a warm environment in your skin.
 This will be an environment that bacteria love to multiply, resulting in pimples and other skin problems.

 4. The Effects Of Sun Before And After Your Treatment

 In the time leading up to the treatment and after, you might have to avoid getting too much sun.
 Of course, this will vary depending on the person, and your dermatologist should be able to advise you on this.
 Sunbathing will darken the pigment of your skin, and this will affect the laser treatment.

 If you already have a tan, you might have to wait for it to fade before you can proceed with hair removal.
 This is something that you need to discuss with your dermatologist before the treatments start.
 It would be best if you also told them about any vacations you might have coming up, affecting your follow-up sessions.